awsdocs/amazon-aurora-user-guide/doc_source/tut-restore-cluster.md

 ## Restoring a DB cluster from a DB cluster snapshot using the Amazon RDS console<a name="tut-restore-cluster.console"></a>

-When you restore a DB cluster from a snapshot using the AWS Management Console, the primary \(reader\) DB instance is also created\.
+When you restore a DB cluster from a snapshot using the AWS Management Console, the primary \(writer\) DB instance is also created\.

+**Note**
+While the primary DB instance is being created, it appears as a reader instance, but after creation it's a writer instance\.

 **To restore a DB cluster from a DB cluster snapshot**